 "…An' to think you were once my friend," she added sadly.

 Em's face went pale as she tightened her quivering lips and stared at her former mate, through tear-filled eyes.
 Gaby’s words had a devastating effect on what remained of Rhod, as Em's actions started to register.

 Turning to Carol, Gaby clearly stated, “If you ever come to visit us in Germany … leave Maddy behind! (sniff) I don’t want (sniff) to ever see her again … (sniff) ever!”

 “Gaby?
-Can you please walk me home?”
-Helen timidly asked as the disheartened teen reached for the door.
+Can you walk me home?”
+Helen quietly asked as the disheartened teen reached for the door.
 Gaby stopped and patiently waited as she got her things before continuing out the door.

 Moments after they left, a fearful Jenny discreetly asked Jules to follow them and stay with her sister after she dropped Helen off at her house.

 “If anything’s going to set her off…”